HAFLER XL-280 AMPLIFIER

 If you're a Hafler fan you know that Hafler's legendary power amplifiers began with the DH-200 released in 1979.
 A few years later in 1983 when the CD digital format appeared hobbyists discovered that amps and preamps responded well to upgrades like polypropylene capacitors, film bypasses on electrolytics, and enlarging the power supply.
 Due to their kit form and affordability Hafler products were perfectly positioned to test these concepts.
 The result was that Hafler was largely responsible for energizing the modding craze of the 1980s that continues today.

 All this attention to upgrades didn't escape Hafler's notice and around 1988 the XL280 was released including several of the popular mods.
 Its electrolytics were bypassed, polypropylene capacitors and metal film resistors were used, and the power supply was a pseudo dual-mono/dual-voltage power supply with a two 8900uf/80V caps per channel.
 Stereophile magazine gave the amp a Class C rating.
-When Rockford took over Hafler in 1987 it added optional sculpted faceplates to its amplifiers which upgraded the styling of the Xk-280.
-Uniquely, the XL280 came with a tiny screwdriver to let you adjust the "Excelinear" feedback loop through the top panel which is explained below.
+When Rockford took over Hafler in 1987 it added optional sculpted faceplates to its amplifiers which upgraded the styling of the XL-280.
+Uniquely, the amp came with a tiny screwdriver to let you adjust the "Excelinear" feedback loop through a hole in the top panel which is explained below.

 THE XL-10 DEVICE

 A tiny trimpot on the board for each channel lets you adjust the feedback loop value.
 This allows you to "optimize" the amp for your speakers and measureable distortion was said to be reduced up to 70db.
 Whether this adjustment produced any audible benefit was open to debate at the time.
 To make the adustment a small box called the XL-10 was given by Hafler to its dealers.
-About the size of a paperback book, it had two potentiometer knobs, a single RCA input and two speaker jacks.
+About the size of a paperback book it had two potentiometer knobs, a single RCA input, and two speaker jacks.
 When attached to the XL280 music would play like a small whisper out of one speaker while the other speaker played at normal volume.
 You then pressed your ear to the quieter tweeter and using the screwdriver through a hole in the top cover of the amp made an adjustment.
+I laid the louder speaker face down on a carpet to make it easier toi hear.

 BASIC MODS

-I think the XL280 is a great platform to use for mods because of it's six MOSFETS per channel compared to four on the DH-200/220.
-With 145 continuous watts per channel and 'dual mono' power supply its a a compact and robust amp.
-One downside is that the original 35+ year old boards lack a DC offset adjustment meaning it can't be adjusted if transistors are out of spec.
+The XL280 is a great platform to use for mods because of it's six MOSFETS per channel compared to four on the DH-200/220.
+With 145 continuous watts per channel and 'dual mono' power supply its a compact and robust amp.
+One downside is that the original 35+ year old boards lack a DC offset adjustment meaning it can't be adjusted if the transistors are out of spec.
 As you can tell from my other Hafler pages I'm a big fan of Musical Concepts mods.
 So if in doubt I suggest upgrading the original boards to modern versions.

 Below is a photo from about 2005 with four Musical Concepts 12,000uf 80v caps replacing the 8900uf stock versions.
 I had upgraded the stock board electrolytics and film caps.

 Later I upgraded the boards to Musical Concepts PA-4 versions.
 The power supply became a PS200 with an IXYS 600V rectifier.
-I use this amp as a rear channel amp in my 5.1 system.
+I still use this amp as a rear channel amp in my 5.1 system.
 Clean and tidy.
+Input wires are Mogami W2549.

 XL280 MONO PROJECT